What's the motivation for choosing meat-substitutes over the 'real' thing?

 Moreover, controversial new research published in BMC Nutrition and the Journal of Nutrition & Food Sciences has suggested that as well as over-consumption of sugar and fat-laden foods in the western diet significantly contributing towards obesity prevalence, meat protein consumed in the quantities often seen today is equally as damaging.
 The theory behind this assertion is that meat protein is digested by the body later than that of fats and carbohydrates, therefore the excess energy we receive from this source of protein provides a surplus, which is then converted to and readily stored as fat in the human body (You and Henneberg, 2016), however more research is needed in this area to confirm this hypothesis.

-Repeated occurrence of food scandals in recent years which have involved meat, for instance, the infamous ‘horse meat’ scandal of 2013, have understandably shaken the consumers’ confidence in the traceability, quality and safety of meat products available for purchase on supermarket shelves, further influencing meat deconsumerism.
+Repeated occurrence of food scandals in recent years which have involved meat, for instance, the infamous ‘horse meat’ scandal of 2013, have understandably shaken consumer confidence in the traceability, quality and safety of meat products available for purchase on supermarket shelves, further influencing meat deconsumerism.
 In light of such scares, a survey of 1000 French consumers recently revealed that one third have chosen to reduce their meat consumption by a third over the last two years, (Carlhian, B., 2017) with other figures from European countries indicating a similar trend.

 Protecting our environment

-Global warming remains a hot topic in today’s headlines, with Jackson at NASA (2018) noting that 'global temperatures will continue to rise for decades to come, largely due to greenhouse gases produced by human activities'.
+Global warming remains a hot topic in today’s headlines, with NASA (2018) noting that 'global temperatures will continue to rise for decades to come, largely due to greenhouse gases produced by human activities'.
 It is a massive burden for every continent, affecting agriculture, biodiversity, wildlife, human health, ecosystems and water food supplies.

 The livestock sector is undeniably one of the most significant contributors to global climate change, estimated by the FAO (2018) to account for 14.5–21% of global greenhouse gas (GHG) emissions.
 Meat production is associated with pollution through fossil fuel usage in numerous pre-farm and on-farm practices, water and land consumption causing loss of carbon-dioxide (CO2) absorbing trees and the abundance of methane (CH4) given off by animal waste and the animals themselves (Petrovic et al., 2015).